cryptographic-id/cryptographic-id-rs/Readme.md

 # cryptographic-id-rs

-## Attest the trustworthiness of a device against a human using asymmetric cryptography
+## Attest the trustworthiness of a device using asymmetric cryptography

 This tool was developed to replace `tpm2-totp`.
 A private-key can be created in the tpm2 and used to sign a message.
 You can scan the qr-code and verify the signature with [this android app](https://gitlab.com/cryptographic_id/cryptographic-id-flutter/).
 Although this project supports ed25519-keys saved in files, the tpm2-way (prime256v1 keys) is recommended.